Geato/GTL3-Lamp-Driver/README.md

 oscillator](https://en.wikipedia.org/wiki/Royer_oscillator) which generates
 24Vac at several kilohertz on the transformer output.
 C1 acts as a ballast to allow for a higher starting voltage.
-Once the bulb warms and the mercury vaporises, the bulb voltage drops to 10 – 11Vac.
+Once the bulb warms and the mercury vaporises, the internal resistance drops and the bulb voltage drops to 10 – 11Vac.

 TBC …